fredwu/fredwu.me-v3/src/pages/blog/2017-08-27-coding-and-learning-should-never-stop-open.md

 I knew Crawler could technically work without any queueing system, or GenStage.
 So I kept on building Crawler, until I felt productive in writing Elixir again, and touched enough areas and concepts that I knew exactly what I needed from GenStage.

 And luckily for me too, GenStage over the past year has matured and more importantly, has better documentation with more code examples.
 Upon closer investigation of the code examples, I found that their [GenEvent](https://github.com/elixir-lang/gen_stage/blob/v0.12.2/examples/gen_event.exs) and [RateLimiter](https://github.com/elixir-lang/gen_stage/blob/v0.12.2/examples/rate_limiter.exs) examples were almost exactly what I needed.
-It was an epiphany moment for me after reading and understanding these examples, all of a sudden I “get it”.
+It was an epiphany moment for me after reading and understanding these examples, all of a sudden I "get it".

 If you take a look at the source code of [OPQ](https://github.com/fredwu/opq) you’ll notice that the heavy lifting logic was mostly inspired (or even copy-pasted) from those examples.